Variation of anticyclotomic Iwasawa invariants in Hida families: Introduction

 where $w$ runs over the places of $K_\infty$.
-By standard arguments (see \cite{greenberg-Iw}, for example), one knows that the Pontryagin dual of ${\rm Sel}(K_\infty,f)$ is finitely generated over $\Lambda$.
-The \emph{anticyclotomic main conjecture} is then the following.
+By standard arguments (see \cite{greenberg-Iw}, for example), one knows that the Pontryagin dual of ${\rm Sel}(K_\infty,f)$ is finitely generated over the anticyclotomic Iwasawa algebra $\Lambda:=\cO[[\Gamma]]$.
+The \emph{anticyclotomic main conjecture} is then the following: